chaijs/chaijs.github.io/data/guide/helpers/add_method_as_property.md

 }
 ```

-By now, that should be self-explanitory.
+By now, that should be self-explanatory.
 Now for our property function.

 ```javascript
 function chainModelAge () {